jrhawley/seneviratne-xu-2019/Results/2018-10-31_filtered-peaks/README.md

 Using a threshold of 2.5 is a good middle-of-the-pack cutoff with peak counts in the 17K - 82K range across all samples.

 The 1stKD has the best signal-to-noise ratio for its samples, since the percentage of reads in peaks is ~ 18% for this threshold, whereas for the 2ndKD it's beween 2.5-8%, and 5-10% for the controls.
+**This might be a cause for concern.**
+Aditi mentioned that this seemed extremely low, and some of the GBM samples she had ATAC data for were closer to 38%.
+So it may be possible that these experimental results were just really poor.

 ## Conclusions

 Using a q-value threshold of -log10(q) >= 2.5 is a good threshold that keeps reasonable read counts and moderate signal-to-noise ratios across all samples.
 I'll be using the peak list from these filtered peaks moving forward.
+It's worth keeping in mind that this data may be very noisy, and not as valuable as initially thought.